chenillen/.vim/readme.md

-This is the current state of @mikkel and my .vim folder.
+This is the current state of @chenillen and my .vim folder.

 This is part of a bigger dotfiles project tailored to dvorak keyboard users.